 The length of time a child may remain in foster care varies.
 The Adoption and Safe Families Act of 1997 requires states to seek a permanent placement for the child as quickly as possible, be it reunification with the birth parents, kinship care, or adoption.
 Foster parents can adopt their foster children.
 However, foster parents have to be open to the possibility that a child they hope to adopt is ultimately returned to his or her birth family.

 Free Case Review Of Your Foster Parent Matter

 Taking on the role of foster parent may just be the turning point in a young child's life.
 It may not be an easy decision, especially if you have other children in your home, but having a warm family environment can make a big difference in another child's life.
 As you start down this road, it's important to have the advice and input of an experienced family law attorney along the way.
-Speak with one today and receive a free initial review of your case.
+Speak with a family law attorney today to find out more about foster parent requirements and to discuss your specific situation.